What is Azure Private Endpoint and Azure Private Link Service?

 Can I create a Private Link service with Basic Load Balancer?

 No. Private Link Service over a Basic Load Balancer isn't supported.

 Is a dedicated subnet required for Private Link Service?

-No. Private Link Services don’t require a dedicated subnet.
+No. A dedicated subnet isn't required for the Private Link Service.
 You can choose any subnet in your VNet where your service is deployed.

 I'm a service provider using Azure Private Link.
 Do I need to make sure all my customers have unique IP space and don’t overlap with my IP space?